 |

-Again, both the face2 and shapes modules use the
+Again, both the face2

-canvas module, which means that they access a single canvas
+module, which means that they access a single canvas

 datatype.
-Consequently, the face2 module can apply the
+Consequently, the face2

-functions from shapes to the result of new-canvas
+to the result of new-canvas

-from canvas.
+from canvas

-Instead of having to import both canvas and shapes,
+Instead of having to import both canvas

 a programmer writing a shape-drawing program might prefer to import a

-single shapes-canvas module.
+module.
 We can implement such a module

-by importing both canvas and shapes, and then
+by importing both canvas

 re-exporting all of the definitions: